p-argento/uni/OP/utils/Newton Method.md

 We need $n^2$ memory units just to store the Hessian.
 We need ~$n^3$ operations to compute the inverse of the Hessian.
 With 10 variables is fine.
 But what about 10k?
+Consider that a single-thread CPU performs 1e10 flops (floating point operations) per second, and a GPU 1e12.

 Quasi-Newton Methods avoid to compute the Hessian and its matrix.